abdhou/abdhou/README.md

 # 👋 Hi, I'm a Senior Full-Stack Developer

-I’m a passionate **Senior Full-Stack Developer** with strong experience in designing, building, and maintaining scalable, secure, and maintainable applications.
+I’m a passionate **Senior Full-Stack Developer**.
 I enjoy working across the stack, from backend architecture to frontend user experiences, with a strong focus on clean code and best practices.

 ---